UKPLab/emnlp2017-bilstm-cnn-crf/README.md

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 # Setup
 In order to run the code, I recommend Python 3.5 or higher.
-The code is based on Keras 2.1.5 and as backend I recommend Tensorflow 1.7.0.
+The code is based on Keras 2.2.0 and as backend I recommend Tensorflow 1.8.0.
 I cannot ensure that the code works with different versions for Keras / Tensorflow or with different backends for Keras.
-The code does not work with Python 2.7.
+The code **does not** work with Python 2.7.